Whistleblower Protection Coordinator

-Employees can contact the Ombudsman at Whistleblower.Ombudsman@oig.hhs.gov.
-Employees should know that the IG Ombudsman is not permitted to act as a legal representative or advocate for employees or former employees, but can help explain the employees' options.
+Employees can contact the Coordinator at Whistleblower.Coordinator@oig.hhs.gov.
+Employees should know that the Coordinator is not permitted to act as a legal representative or advocate for employees or former employees, but can help explain the employees' options.

-To file a complaint with the OIG alleging waste, fraud or abuse, please submit the complaint through
+- To file a complaint with the OIG alleging waste, fraud or abuse, please submit the complaint through the OIG Hotline.

 - You can also file a complaint with the Office of Special Counsel.